yuqiliao/Data-Science-Final-Project/README.md

 ##Project Background & Goals
 Public opinion polling demonstrates that [Americans' views of China have changed substantially over the past few decades](http://www.pewresearch.org/fact-tank/2014/06/03/how-americas-opinion-of-china-has-changed-since-tiananmen/) since the country's economic reforms of 1978.
-The purpose of this project is to examine U.S. media coverage of China over the 1990s by examining the New York Times's coverage of the People's Republic of China from 1990 to 2000.
+The purpose of this project is to examine U.S. media coverage of China over the 1990s by examining the New York Times's coverage of the People's Republic of China from 1990 to the end of 2000.

 We chose this decade as an interesting snapshot into a time of change in Chinese relations with the United States, in the period in between the Tiananmen Square protests of 1989 and the September 11, 2001 terrorist attacks that so strongly altered American foreign relations.
 Some of the major events of this time period include: